 - Red means that a tag was found with critical implementation issues

-Pro Tip: Enable Google Tag Assistant recordings to get more detailed information laid out visually in a flow and to view exactly what data is being sent to Google Analytics by the hit.
+Pro Tip: Enable Google Tag Assistant recording to get more detailed information laid out visually in a flow and to view exactly what data is being sent to Google Analytics by the hit.

 - No tags are in place or the implementation is incorrect.